DahhanBiz Header

 Each of these leave types is governed by specific rules, and it’s essential to understand them thoroughly to ensure compliance with UAE labor laws.
 Now, let’s dive deeper into the individual categories of paid leave in the UAE.

-Annual Leave Policies in the UAE
+Annual Leave Policies in UAE

 Annual leave is one of the most important entitlements provided to employees under UAE labor law, ensuring they have the opportunity to rest, recharge, and maintain a healthy work-life balance.
 The specifics of annual leave entitlements in the UAE depend on the employee’s length of service and are clearly outlined in the UAE Labor Law, Federal Law No. 8 of 1980, as amended.

-Key Provisions of Annual Leave:
+Key Provisions of Annual Leave

-• 1
+Number 1

-Full-Time Employees: All full-time employees are entitled to 30 calendar days of paid annual leave after completing one year of service.
+All full-time employees are entitled to 30 calendar days of paid annual leave after completing one year of service.

-Partial Leave: Employees who have worked for more than six months but less than a year are entitled to two days of leave for each month worked.
+Employees who have worked for more than six months but less than a year are entitled to two days of leave for each month worked.

-Public Holidays: Official public holidays do not count as part of the annual leave days, meaning if an official holiday falls during an employee’s vacation, that day is not deducted from their annual leave balance.
+Official public holidays do not count as part of the annual leave days, meaning if an official holiday falls during an employee’s vacation, that day is not deducted from their annual leave balance.

-• 4
+Number 4

-Carry-Over: If the employee has not used all of their leave within the calendar year, the remaining days can often be carried over into the next year, subject to company policies.
+If the employee has not used all of their leave within the calendar year, the remaining days can often be carried over into the next year, subject to company policies.

 Sick Leave Entitlements